RobotnikAutomation/buzzer/README.md

 ## Parameters

-* ~topic_io (string, default: "set_digital_output")
+* ~service_io (string, default: "set_digital_output")
-  Topic that the node can use for activate the buzzer
+  Name of service that the node can use for activate the buzzer

 * ~digital_output (int, default: 1)
-  Digital output when the buzzer is connected
+  Number of the digital output where the buzzer is connected

 ## Published Topics